manjula-dube/React_ReactNative_Redux/README.md

 ----app1 (mobile)
 ----app2 (web)
-----(redux) which is shared for both of them
+----(redux) which is shared for both of both & web

 Both web and mobile share the redux store